Brooklyn Botanic Garden offers model to tackle city’s sewage problem

 But for Scot Medbury, president of BBG, the greater environmental impact falls on their reduction of stormwater runoff, which will be cut from 8 million gallons to 2.5 million gallons per year using state-of-the-art satellite technology.

-In heavy rains, stormwater runoff – or rain that flows into city sewer systems – can overwhelm the city’s waste treatment plans, forcing them to dump untreated sewage into New York’s waterways.
+In heavy rains, stormwater runoff – or rain that flows into city sewer systems – can overwhelm the city’s waste treatment plants, forcing them to dump untreated sewage into New York’s waterways.
 When this happens, it’s known as combined-sewer-overflow — CSO.

 “New York is one of 200 American communities where the sanitary-sewer system and the stormwater system are one and the same,” Medbury told the Brooklyn Eagle.
 “When it rains like mad, it backs up and fouls everything and closes the beaches.